What is the Best Lubricant for Door Locks?

 Should You Use Wd40 on Door Hinges?

-A door lubricant is the most critical item you’ll need for your door hinges when it comes to lubrication.
+A door lubricant is the most critical item for your door hinges when it comes to lubrication.
 If you don’t have it, you won’t be able to lubricate your door.
 When shopping for a door lubricant, be sure to look for one that can coat the interior surface of the hinge mechanism and penetrate dirt and filth.
 It is a must-do if you want your door to keep working correctly.
 In addition, getting a door lubricant with a tiny nozzle will allow you to get inside the door hinge region more readily.

 Is WD-40 Good for Car Locks?